ggozad/ggozad.github.com/source/_posts/2012-04-16-a-pub-sub-storage-for-backbone-using-xmpp.markdown

 [Backbone.js](http://documentcloud.github.com/backbone/) is a popular framework for building web applications with javascript.
 Building on top of the excellent [Underscore.js](http://documentcloud.github.com/underscore), it provides the basic app-building blocks, *Models*, *Collections* and *Views* as well as a simple *Router*.

-What I enjoy the most about Backbone, is its simplicity.
-It gives me what I need to be productive, no more no less.
-Its assumptions are limited to the essential ones leaving me the freedom to be creative and to not have to fight with it when I want to differ in my approach.

 In order to connect models and collections with the server-side of things, Backbone's default approach is CRUD through RESTful Ajax requests.
-All the operations that read from or persist data to the server are delegated to a *sync()* function that translates *create*, *read*, *update*, *delete* to *PUT*, *GET*, *POST*, *DELETE* through jQuery.
+All the operations that read from or persist data to the server are delegated to a `sync()` function that translates *create*, *read*, *update*, *delete* to *PUT*, *GET*, *POST*, *DELETE* through jQuery.

-The beauty of it, is that one only needs to override `sync` to provide an alternative storage.
+What I enjoy the most about Backbone, is its simplicity, how it gives me what I need to be productive, no more no less.
+In the case of the storage layer, one only needs to override `sync` in order to use an alternative.
 A popular example is [Backbone.localStorage](https://github.com/jeromegn/Backbone.localStorage) which, persists to the browser's *localStorage*.

 I have been part of building a team collaboration web application centered around XMPP at Riot AS.
 I will post details about the architecture on which the app is based, but in short we have *completely* replaced Ajax requests in favor of doing all client-server as well as client-client communications through XMPP.
 To do so, the need arose of a storage adapter to XMPP, and [Backbone.xmpp](https://github.com/ggozad/Backbone.xmpp) was born.